Should you learn Japanese or Korean language?

 Learning basic Japanese can take at least 6 months for most people who begin without prior knowledge.
 Speaking, writing, and reading will all be part of this.

-This elementary level will help you pass N5 or N4 of the Japanese Language Proficiency Test.
+This elementary-level course will help you pass the N5 or N4 level of the Japanese Language Proficiency Test.

 There are exceptions in every scenario.